pcaversaccio/snekmate/GUIDELINES.md

 ## 🖌 Pull Request (PR) Format

 Pull requests are _squash-merged_ in most cases to keep the `main` branch history clean.
-The title of the PR becomes the commit message, so it should be written in a consistent format:
+The title of the PR becomes part of the commit message, so it should be written in a consistent format:

 - Start with an emoji that well describes the PR.
 Please refer to the following emoji list as a basis:
   - Bug Fix 🐛